-This guide is based primarily on The Associated Press Stylebook 2011, by Darrell Christian, Sally Jacobsen, David Minthorn, The Associated Press, New York, NY, 2011.
+This guide was originally based primarily on The Associated Press Stylebook 2011, by Darrell Christian, Sally Jacobsen, David Minthorn, The Associated Press, New York, NY, 2011.
 It was used for reference and is not quoted in this guide.
-Some differences occur between the AP style and the rules set forth in the guide, due to considerations of traditional Southern Tidings usage and the peculiarities of common Seventh-day Adventist expressions.
+AP has updated several times since then, and this guide follows some, but not all, of those updates.
+Some differences occur between the AP style and the rules set forth in the guide, due to considerations of traditional Southern Tidings usage and the peculiarities of common Seventhday Adventist expressions.